 How It Works

-First, you define the desired state of compute, storage and networking devices using a simple, but powerful declarative configuration language.
-(Or choose from thousands of pre-built modules on the Puppet Forge.)
+First, you define the desired state of compute, storage and networking devices using a simple but powerful declarative configuration language.
+(Or choose from thousands of pre-built, tested modules on the Puppet Forge).

 Next, you can simulate configuration changes before taking them live, so you know exactly what will happen when a change is made.

 Puppet Enterprise enforces the desired state of your machines, and automatically remediates configuration drift.